 - EVEN if they are grateful as all get-out, after a time or two, “they” [unconsciously] believe that they are entitled to use the minutes of your life to help them move forward with theirs.

 - I’ll bet you a year’s free coaching that some of those “entitled” folks have even stopped being grateful – much less expressing their gratitiude with much beyond a perfunctory, “Thanks, you’re the best”

-- And I’ll bet you feel like they make YOU the bad guy when you can’t squeeze ONE more “Could you do me a favor” into your life without giving up bathing or sleeping regularly.
+- And I’ll bet you feel like they make you feel like YOU are the bad guy when you can’t squeeze ONE more “Could you do me a favor” into your life without giving up bathing or sleeping regularly.

 Because saying yes to one thing MEANS saying no to something else.